 The Blood Type can help you be healthier but sometimes it can cause you to miss out on some vitamins and minerals.
 The best solution is to get an IV therapy on top of your Blood type diet to make sure you are at peak health and giving your body what it needs.
 Since certain foods should be avoided, it makes sense to get IV drips so that you can access to good parts of those foods without eating what could be detrimental to your blood type.

 Liquivida Lounge offers IV drips in a friendly, supportive environment with trained staff that knows what they're doing and treat you like a person, not a patient.
-Whether you decide to go to Liquivida Lounge in Coconut Creek, Fort Lauderdale, or Boca Raton, you'll find a high level of service and professionalism that you won't find anywhere else.
+When you visit any Liquivida Lounge you'll find a high level of service and professionalism that you won't find anywhere else.